duydd25031999/TC_note/Javascript/Javascript_Questions.md

 ### javascript-language-1

-**Q:** What does it mean that JavaScript is loosely-typed, dynamically-typed, and weakly-typed?
+**Q:** {Interrogate} What does it mean that JavaScript is loosely-typed, dynamically-typed, and weakly-typed?

 - Vietnamese outline:
 	- Question: Giải thích ba khái niệm type (loose / dynamic / weak)